Dallas Computer Crime Attorney

 If you have been charged with a computer crime, you should seek help immediately from an experienced Dallas computer crime lawyer who understands the highly complicated legal and technical issues that these charges can involve.

-At Broden & Mickelsen, LLP, we have successfully defended numerous clients facing cybercrime charges in state and federal courts.
+Our Dallas white-collar crime lawyers at Broden & Mickelsen, LLP, have successfully defended numerous clients facing cybercrime charges in state and federal courts.
 We can use that knowledge and experience to protect your rights and fight for the best possible outcome in your case.

 Call or reach us online today to learn more about how we can assist with your computer crime defense in Dallas.
 We can provide a free and confidential consultation.

 Common Types of Computer Crime Allegations We Defend Against

 A computer crime can be any violation of criminal law that involves computers or the Internet.
 Some of the most common types of cybercrime charges include:

 This occurs when a person gains unauthorized access to a computer network and all of its data.
 Hackers can access private and government networks.
 The purpose of hacking is often to steal valuable information or disrupt operations or commit cyberterrorism.

 This occurs when a person uses some type of malware – typically a “Trojan horse” that masks its true intent – to lock digital files on a computer or network and demand payment before they will be released.
 Ransomware typically infects a person’s computer when they open an email or click on a link.

 This occurs when someone floods a company website with service requests.
 The flood of requests can overload or crash the site.